Skip to main content

 Our Child Health team makes sure that each child in Sheffield has an active care record.
 They also support screening programmes, immunisation and Healthy Child Programme services.
 The Child Health team is responsible for recording a number of different areas: new birth registrations childhood vaccinations and immunisations teenage vaccinations and immunisations newborn blood spots infant...

-In the Sheffield Clinical Genetics Department we see families and individuals at risk and affected by genetic conditions.
-The service is based in OPD2 at the Northern General Hospital where we see both adults and children – adults make up two thirds of our total number of patients.
-Services Our department provides many services including: adult-onset genetics...
+In the Sheffield Clinical Genomics Department we see families and individuals at risk and affected by genetic conditions.
+The service is based in OPD2 at the Northern General Hospital where we see both adults and children.
+What is Clinical Genomics?
+Clinical Genomics is a specialist service that helps people who may have, or be at...

 The Sheffield Neuro Spinal Clinic sees children with conditions such as spina bifida and other disorders affecting the spinal cord.
 The clinic was one of the first in the UK – initially set up in 1979 – and has continued to provide a multidisciplinary service ever since, as well as being the origin of a series...